mranest/docker_rabbitmq-autocluster/README.md

 # TODO

-- Treat erlang cookie as a secret
+- Treat erlang cookie as a secret in the sample k8s configuration files